planetarium/NineChronicles.Headless/README.md

 ![Docker Push](https://i.imgur.com/NWUW9LS.png)

-## GraphQL Documentation
+## Nine Chronicles GraphQL API Documentation

+Check out [Nine Chronicles GraphQL API Tutorial](https://www.notion.so/Getting-Started-with-Nine-Chronicles-GraphQL-API-a14388a910844a93ab8dc0a2fe269f06) to get you started with using GraphQL API with NineChronicles Headless.

-To use GraphQL query on NineChronicles Headless, refer to the [NineChronicles Headless GraphQL Documentation](http://api.nine-chronicles.com/).
+For more information on the GraphQL API, refer to the [NineChronicles Headless GraphQL Documentation](http://api.nine-chronicles.com/).